FotiosBistas/Cpp-Game/README.md

 ## IMPORTANT:  WE DID NOT CREATE ANY OF THESE ASSETS AND WE DON'T OWN THEM.

-You can find a presentation of the game in this link: <a href="http://www.youtube.com/watch?feature=player_embedded&v=wzr07HSXRNk&
-" target="_blank"</a> made by Georgios Papaiwannou(the teacher of the course).
+You can find a presentation of the game in this link: "http://www.youtube.com/watch?feature=player_embedded&v=wzr07HSXRNk&" made by Georgios Papaiwannou(the teacher of the course).
 Our game is at the 7:10 mark.

 **CONTRIBUTORS**
 Coding:[Anastasios Toumazatos](https://github.com/toumazatos "Anastasios Toumazatos"), [Nikos Christodoulou](https://github.com/nikos-christodoulou "Nikos Christodoulou")